 Roofing including roof space

 Repair category 2

-Notes There are some slipped and loose tiles.
-Rosemary roof tiles can become brittle and delaminate as a result of frost, weathering or chemical damage.
-Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
+Notes The roof surface is original and weathering is evident.
+Rosemary clay roof tiles can become brittle and delaminate as a result of frost, weathering or chemical damage.
+Inspection at close quarters may reveal further deterioration or damage to roofing materials, especially where these are original.
 A reputable roofing contractor can provide further advice.
-The vendor has advised that repair work has been carried out to the roof recently.
+The flat bitumen felt roof coverings have a limited life expectancy and can fail without warning.
+Inspection at close quarters may reveal further deterioration or damage to roofing materials, especially where these are older.
+A reputable roofing contractor will be able to provide further advice.